mynhaalejandro/Garlic_Varieties_Classifier/README.md

 The dataset used is garlic varieties dataset which can be downloaded from here.
 There are 7 different class of garlic on this dataset.
 Each class has about 50 images to work with.

 ## Dependencies
-- openCV
+- OpenCV
-- numpy
+- Numpy
-- scipy
+- Scipy
-- matplotlib
+- Matplotlib
-- pandas
+- Pandas
-- seaborn
+- Seaborn
-- itertools
+- Itertools
-- tqdm
+- Tqdm
-- scikit learn
+- Scikit Learn
-- pydotplus
+- Pydotplus
-- pickle
+- Pickle

 ## Usage